hylo-lang/specification/spec.md

     3. A parameter declared with the `inout` convention is called an `inout` parameter.

-    4. A parameter declared with the `assign` convention is called an `assign` parameter.
+    4. A parameter declared with the `set` convention is called an `set` parameter.

 4. `let` parameters and `sink` parameters may have a default value.